Skip to content

 Authentication scopes

 The Upvest Investment API supports granular authentication scopes, thus improving security.
-You can restrict the permissions and data that is requested during authentication by specifying the scopes.
+You can restrict the permissions and data access that is requested during fetching of the authentication token by specifying the scopes.

 The following table lists available scopes: